God so loved the world

 The reason this distinction is so important is that it’s easy as Christians to buy the premise that all we have to do to be good is to love.
 This passage suggests the opposite is true, that we have to be good in order to love.
 From there, the question of how one becomes good presents itself, and this passage suggests a way to proceed.
 The starting point and the ongoing demand of the Christian life is faith, absolute trust in God in a way that draws us into union with him.
 From there, God will purify our loving along with everything else about us.
 In short, we don’t make ourselves good.
 That’s beyond our human capacity.
 God does.
 This Lent, we’re called to remove the barriers to that process and to allow God to work within us.

-you also may like our study of the Gospel According to John
+you also may like our free year-long study of Scripture & the Rosary (digital only)

 Click on the picture of the statue of Moses with horns (above) to learn more about Lost in Translation.
 A new entry is archived each Monday.
 Contact us to receive Lost in Translation by email every week.
 You may use any of the contact links on our website to ask Matthew a question.